Skip to main content

 (total for 4 month semester)

-Students participating in the Washington DC Internship Summit Program may be eligible to receive internship grant funding through the University Financial Aid office.
-Additionally, students may opt to use scholarships, FAFSA grants or other loan funding options as qualified.
-Students are encouraged to explore funding options through Financial Aid and their declared major department.
+Students may be eligible for internship grant funding through the BYU–Idaho Financial Aid Office.
+In addition, eligible students may apply for scholarships, FAFSA grants, or loan funding toward their expenses.
+Students are strongly encouraged to explore all available funding options through Financial Aid and their academic department.

 Application